jonnor/datascience-master/dat390/report.md

 * Searching: Audio Information Retrieval

-Example: Musical genre classification

 Audio search
  Find similar to this.

-### Open-ended classification
-Classification problems often formulated as a closed-set.
-But in reality this might be too limiting.
-Previously unseen birds may migrate into an area.
-New musical genres are invented all the time.
-Challenge: Creating a taxonomy, or consistent ontology

 \newpage
 # Feature representations

-Criterias for good features
-Keep relevant info, remove irrelevant.
-Robust against variations

-What is needed for good audio classification?

-* Volume independent
-* Robust to mixtures of other sounds
-* Handles intra-class variations.
-Different birdsong
-* Can exploit frequency patterns
-* Can exploit temporal patterns

-Exact traits wanted is somewhat problem/sound dependent.

-* Compact.
-Little redundancy
-* Easy to learn from
-* Computationally cheap

-Cut audio into short overlapping segments
+`TODO: image of machine learning pipeline`

+The samples of audio in the time-domain are

+`TODO: sentence on why using raw audio as input is hard`

+## Frames

+To process and analyze audio data it is often represented as *frames*, small groups of samples across time.
+Frames can be produced in real-time, by aquiring N samples at a time, or by splitting up audio files after they have been recorded.

+In a frame based approach, a frame is the smallest unit of time processed by the machine learning algorithm.
+Therefore the frame length must be set long enough to contain enough relevant information, but not so long that temporal variations disappear.

+For speech, a choice of frame length might be 25ms.
+`TODO: double-check`
+`TODO: add number of samples`
+Similar frame lengths are often adopted for acoustic events, unless there are specific concerns.

+Frames can be simply groups of consecutive samples.
+However with this system, an acoustic event that happens partially in one frame and partially in the next, will be hard to detect compared to one that happens mid-frame.

+Therefore frames often have overlapping samples at the start and end.
+The overlap can be specified as percentage of the frame length (overlap percentage). or as a number of samples (hop length).
+Overlap can for instance be 50%.

+A window function is applied to ensure that the signal level stays constant also in overlapping sections.

 ![](./images/frame-windowing.png)

-Normalization
+K=frame length, Q=hop length

+`TODO: source for image`

+By looking at groups of frames at a time, local temporal patterns can be calculated.
+This is sometimes called an analysis window.

 ## Low-level features

-spectral center, spectral slope etc
+From the samples in each frame, features can be calculated.

+Two of the simplest features are the root-mean-square (RMS) of the samples, and the zero-crossing rate (ZCR).

+A bit more complicated is to compute the spectrogram of the frame, and then summarize the spectrogram by using.

+These are called spectral features.
+Examples include

+* spectral centroid
+* spectral bandwidth
+* spectral roll-off frequency
+* delta spectrum magnitude
+* spectral flatness

+spectral envelope.
+N-channel smooth approximation of spectrogram delta spectrum magnitude

 ![](./images/bird_clear_lowlevel.png)

 Basic statistics on spectrogram

+Standard low-level (SLL) signal parameters, includes:
+, (3) bandwidth,
-Standard low-level (SLL) signal parameters, includes: (1) root-mean- square (RMS) level, (2) spectral centroid, (3) bandwidth, (4) zero-crossing rate, (5) spectral roll-off frequency, (6) band energy ratio, (7) delta spectrum magnitude, (8) pitch, and (9) pitch strength
+(4) zero-crossing rate, (5) spectral roll-off frequency, (6) band energy ratio, (7) delta spectrum magnitude, (8) pitch, and (9) pitch strength

 FEATURES FOR AUDIO CLASSIFICATION.
 Jeroen Breebaart.
+2.1.1

+REF FEATURES FOR AUDIO CLASSIFICATION.
+Jeroen Breebaart.
 2.1.1 Low-level signal parameters.

-Spectral flatness.
-Spectral envelope.
-N-channel smooth approximation of spectrogram.

-"Normalizing features across time avoids bias towards high-range features"

 http://www.nyu.edu/classes/bello/MIR_files/timbre.pdf

-Autocorrelation.
-Self-similarity

-## Time-frequency representations
+## Spectrograms

+2-dimensional

+There are many choics

 STFT, windowing
 filter-banks.
 Constant-Q. Bark scale
 1/3 octave bands